 - Total revenue,

 - Product return rate.

-Which e-commerce parameters should you measure at your store?
+Which ecommerce KPIs should you monitor at your store?
 Many of them are pretty flexible, it’s worth using them to see the real condition of your business, set objectives and start performing activities that will help you achieve desired results.

 ROI stands for return on investment.
 With its use, you can calculate your return on investment of marketing activities.

-Be patient and don’t stop performing SEO activities.
-They require constant work but the results are more long-lasting than other marketing solutions.
+Be patient and don’t stop the SEO process.
+It requires continuous work, but the effects are more long-lasting than with other marketing efforts.
 ROI increases over time.

 CLV = annual income earned on the customer x average number of years of the customer relationship – initial costs of acquiring the customer

 When do you deal with bounce rate?
 If users visit your store but leave it after seeing the landing page or one page.

 Bounce rate is calculated by dividing the number of web sessions during which users displayed only one page by the number of all website impressions.
 If the rate is high, it’s a sign that you need some changes and your website doesn’t meet users’ expectations.

 Why do we think so?
 Just analyze it.
 Entering only one page is almost never enough to finalize the transaction.
 Although it’s possible in some cases, it’s rather an exception to the rule.